port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/advanced.md

 ## Using advanced configurations

-The following advanced configuration parameters are available and can be added to the [`integration configuration`](./gitlab.md#the-integration-configuration):
+The following advanced configuration parameters are available and can be added to the [integration configuration](./gitlab.md#the-integration-configuration):

 <Tabs groupId="config" queryString="parameter">